Skip to Content

 6. Don’t store your knit socks willy-nilly.

 Treat your hand knit socks like you would treat a nice sweater.
-Before you put them away for the warmer months, give them a good washing, let them dry thoroughly, and pack them up in an airtight container with a cedar sachet or something else that will repel critters.
+Before you put them away for the summer months, give them a good washing, let them dry thoroughly, and pack them up in a container with a cedar sachet or something else that will repel critters.
+A breathable container will help prevent your knits from getting musty.

 You don’t want to open your box of precious handknit socks just as the winter months are setting in, all full of hope for warm toes, only to find they’ve all been gobbled up by moths, silverfish, or carpet beetles.